Assessing an application for a taxi driver licence

 For more information about the Access NI process and how to apply online go to AccessNI criminal record checks

-The law requires that all taxi drivers are ‘fit and proper’ people to hold licences.
-Having a criminal record won't necessarily stop you from holding a taxi driver’s licence, however, if you have been convicted of a serious offence you may not be eligible to hold a licence until at least three years have passed since the date of conviction or, in cases where there is a custodial sentence, release from prison.
+By law, all taxi drivers need to be ‘fit and proper’ people to hold licences.
+Having a criminal record won't necessarily stop you from holding a taxi driver’s licence.
+However, if you have been convicted of a serious offence you may not qualify to hold a licence until at least three years have passed since the date of conviction or, in cases where there is a custodial sentence, release from prison.

 When you're applying, you must give details of any health condition likely to affect your fitness as a driver of a taxi.